Scavenger Hunt in the Garden

-There are many ways to adapt this activity to best fit the interests and needs of your child.
+3. There are many ways to adapt this activity.
 Here are a few ideas:

 - Make a nature bracelet.
-For our game, we hunt with our eyes rather than by collection since we often play in public spaces and some of the items to find are animals.
-However, if you are in a location where collection is acceptable, you can make a bracelet from masking tape (sticky side out) and as your child finds the items (non-animal of course) on the list, have him/her place the items on the bracelet.
-At the end of the game, you have a fun keepsake to show off.
+If playing in a public space it is best to hunt with your eyes, but if you are in your own yard or another location where collection is acceptable, kids can make bracelets from masking tape (sticky side out).
+As your child finds the (non-living) items on the list, have him/her stick the items to the bracelet.
+At the end of the game, kids will have a fun keepsake to show off.

-- Our scavenger hunt focuses on visual clues.
-You could also develop a sound, texture, or smell, hunt (or an edible hunt if you have a vegetable or herb garden and your child is old enough to understand not to eat unknown items).
+- Rather than basing your hunt on visual characteristics, you could also develop a sound, texture, or smell, hunt (or an edible hunt if you have a vegetable or herb garden and your child is old enough to understand not to eat unknown items).

-- If your child is highly competitive, keep track of the time it takes to find all the items, trying to beat your previous times, or add prizes.
-You will find after using the chart a couple of times, your child will start pointing out items listed even when you are not playing.
-It is a sneaky way to start honing those science skills at home.
+- If your child or children are highly competitive, keep track of the time it takes to find all the items, trying to beat your previous times, or add prizes.